Rental Vehicle Coverage

 Many credit card companies also provide some form of "collision damage coverage" to their cardholders for vehicles they rent with that card.
 This is separate from any other coverage and usually covers losses only in excess of amounts collectible under other existing coverages.
 It should be noted that credit card companies do not extend this coverage to all vehicles.
 You may wish to check with your credit card company to verify exactly what protection it provides and what types of vehicles are covered.
 Coverage under these agreements is regulated under the New York State Insurance Law and must be underwritten by a licensed New York State insurer.

 In addition, some car rental companies offer higher liability limits than the required 25/50/10 at an additional cost.
-You may want to purchase this additional coverage if you do not own a car.
 If you already have a policy with higher liability limits, it will provide the coverage while renting a car.

 Some rental car companies are also licensed to sell additional accident and health coverage (beyond required No-Fault benefits) and coverage for personal items stolen from the vehicle.
 These coverages are also regulated under the New York State Insurance Law and must be underwritten by a licensed New York State insurer.